 ‘Over there, next to the Opera House, our first colleagues came ashore’ so told me an Australian sex worker during a rally to celebrate International Sex Workers’ Day in Sydney.
-‘It is true, prostitution was not a crime you could get deported to Australia for, but nevertheless in 1789 the Lady Julia with 237 female convicts on board, among them prostitutes, set sail to the antipodes.
+‘It is true, prostitution was not a crime you could get deported to Australia for, but nevertheless in 1789 the Lady Julia with 237 female convicts on board, among them sex workers, set sail to the antipodes.
 (Hughes, 1988)

 Captain Arthur Phillip was in favour of marriages between convicts.
 Male convicts could rehabilitate themselves by marriage and would obtain a piece of land in the stride.
 The officers on the boats raised to the opportunity to handpick their future wives.
 Every sailor was allowed to cohabitate with only one woman.
 On instigation of the captain the women could receive a special license at their arrival.
 By boat the women went to Parramatta.
 Today it is a pleasant trip of about ninety minutes but at the time the women usually had stay the night on the boat.
 In the inns along the river or on their way they were supplied with booze, as to facilitate abuse.
 The women’s prison in Parramatta was filthy and small.
 They had to work in the clothing factory.
 Unlike the male prisoners they were not obliged to wear an iron collar, but shaving off their hair was a common and much hated punishment.
 They’d better find lodging elsewhere and shacking up with colonist was their best chance.
 However, when they got pregnant they were sent back to the factory.